 More than 16,000 of the world’s high-performance teams use Wrike to plan their projects and collaborate on work.
 Each of these teams uses Wrike a little differently, taking advantage of Wrike’s flexibility to customize it to their needs.
-If you’re looking to get the most out of tool and learn from other top performers, this is your new hangout spot.
+If you’re looking to get the most out of the tool and learn from other top performers, this is your new hangout spot.

 For example, the University of Notre Dame posted their own “How to Get It Wrike” post with guidelines for how their team should use Wrike.
 The post has helped other teams dive in and figure out the best way to use Wrike in their organization.

 Bailey Burke, one of our Green Belt contributors, was quick to chime in: “Thank you for sharing this, [it's] great to see other ways other companies are communicating Wrike to their team members.
 Dury's link in her reply was extremely helpful as well.
 This was the first time I saw the playbook.”